LordAndradus/EE319K-ECEsekai/README.md

 # EE319K-ECEsekai
-EE319K Final Project (GAME) for JRPG engine - ALL of it is custom code, no rehashing or copy &amp; pasting - Exception of PLL.c & Startup.s
+EE319K Final Project (GAME) for JRPG engine - ALL of it is custom code, no rehashing or copy &amp; pasting - Exception of PLL.c & FlashProgram.c && Startup.s

 Format:
 File.(ext) - Short descriptor: Availability (Private: I have E-mailed copies of the password to the appropriate people.
 It is to their discretion on sharing the contents.
 I will only mark something as private as those files took the most work to implement, and you should really do the work yourself to fully understand the material.)